GM announced that it is starting to roll out a new software update to Chevy Bolt EVs as part of its recall due to battery fire risks.

 For months, we have been reporting on the mounting pressure to have GM recall the Bolt EV after several cars caught on fire while charging.

 Everything pointed to a similar battery defect as Hyundai experienced with its LG batteries in the Kona EV.
-But while the Korean automaker recalled the vehicles to replace the batteries, GM resisted battery replacements for months.
+But while the Korean automaker recalled the vehicles to replace the battery modules, GM resisted battery replacements for months.

 As we reported at the time, GM put the blame on LG for the first time and even extended the recall to the most recent Bolt EVs in production.